Bring it Back

 Community Engagement

-PECT and RECOUP will be working with at least 5 different communities to understand their barriers to reusable packaging schemes.
-Through careful consideration of various cultural and geographic contexts, PECT and RECOUP aim to create a series of behaviour change pilots, tailored to each community, to ensure that reusable packaging schemes are accessible and convenient for everyone.
+PECT and RECOUP worked with different communities to understand their barriers to reusable packaging schemes.
+Through careful consideration of various cultural and geographic contexts, PECT and RECOUP created a series of behaviour change pilots, tailored to each community, to ensure that reusable packaging schemes are accessible and convenient for everyone.

 Learning the barriers

-Through our work with local communities, we’re aiming to find out the key barriers that are preventing society from moving to reusable packaging systems.
-We especially want to know how perceptions differ based on the community you might belong to, as we don’t believe that a one-size-fits-all approach works for everyone.
+Through our work with local communities, we aimed to find out the key barriers that prevent society from moving to reusable packaging systems.
+We especially wanted to know how perceptions differ based on the community you might belong to, as we don’t believe that a one-size-fits-all approach works for everyone.

-The Bring it Back team at PECT, along with RECOUP, will be working with behaviour change specialists from the University of Sheffield and marketing agency, Kakadu Creative, to research, plan and deliver effective campaigns for at least 5 chosen communities.
+The Bring it Back team at PECT, along with RECOUP, worked with behaviour change specialists from the University of Sheffield and marketing agency, Kakadu Creative, to research, plan and deliver effective campaigns for at least 5 chosen communities.

 Working with: